What is Leadership Coaching?

 Performance Coaching

+Performance coaching focuses on developing emerging leaders and high-potential employees on the rise.
 These individuals are eager to learn, often actively asking for feedback, and ready to stretch their leadership capabilities.
 This type of coaching aims to close specific performance gaps or prepare individuals for new roles within an organization.

 Team Coaching